ctuning/ck-quantum/module/hackathon.20190127/README.md

 We promise the gates are combinations of X and H - it's your job to work out which ones.

 You can look at `manual_solver.py` and try to come up with a circuit which does this.
-To run the solver type the command: `python3 evaluate.py --fun manual_solver --stats --problem discrete_problem1`
+To run the solver type the command: `python3 evaluate.py --fun manual_solver --problem discrete_problem1`

 Alternatively you could look at `discrete_solver.py`, which can help automate the decision.
-To run this solver type the command: `python3 evaluate.py --fun discrete_solver --stats --problem discrete_problem1`
+To run this solver type the command: `python3 evaluate.py --fun discrete_solver --problem discrete_problem1`

 ### Problem 2